Fall 2016: Pericles, Prince of Tyre

 Spring 2015: Failure: A Love StoryFailure: A Love Story takes us to 1928, the last year of each of the Fail Sisters’ lives.
 As with so many things in life–blunt objects, disappearances and consumption–they never saw death coming.
 This performance is a magical, musical fable that traces the sisters’ triumphs and defeats, lived out in the rickety two-story building by the Chicago River that was the Fail family home and clock shop.
 This funny, moving and profoundly wise play reminds us that in the end, all that remains in love.
-This production will be performed in the Allan Carr Theater in Hixon Hall at 7:30 p.m. on March 26-28 and April 2-4.
+This production was performed in the Allan Carr Theater in Hixon Hall at 7:30 p.m. on March 26-28 and April 2-4.

 Fall 2014: Shakespeare’s As You Like It